 - Cuisine: American

 More To Come

 Well, we had plenty of food for our Thanksgiving feast.
 It turns out we didn't need the creamed spinach.
-But it hasn't gone to waste, enjoying it with the rest of the leftovers, and giving me the chance to share another yummy dish with you.
+But it hasn't gone to waste; we enjoyed it with the rest of the leftovers, and it gave me the chance to share another yummy dish with you.